stuporglue/fastback/README.md

  * (Security) .htaccess files prevent access to application, sqlite and cache files (if .htaccess support is enabled, of course)
  * (Security) All photo and thumbnail access is routed through Fastback so that permissions can be checked

-Please feel free to submit bug reports and feature requests.
+Bug reports and feature requests are welcome.
+Clean, well documented, pull requests are even more welcome.